-I know what it looks like when a company is about to buy.
-I know it weeks before they issue an RFP, before they respond to a cold email, before they appear in any prospecting tool.
+I know what it looks like when a company is about to close a deal.
+I know it weeks before they issue an RFP, before they respond to a cold email, before they appear in any database.

 I started my career at HCL Technologies, training sales teams for enterprise clients including AT&T, British Telecom, and Pitney Bowes.
 I learned early what separates a rep who closes from a rep who presents — and it isn't charisma.
 It's timing and information.